Skip to content

 'Hello, World!'

-Using the repr() method outputs strings with quotes, which helps distinguish between numbers and string numbers.
+Using the repr() method outputs strings with quotes, which helps distinguish between numbers and string representations of numbers.

-print() can output multiple variable values at once, making it convenient to display key program information, as follows:
+print() can output multiple variable values at once, making it convenient to output key program information, as follows:

 Python